 In this weekly update, I will be talking about Clojure and ClojureScript, an upcoming article on AngularJS, Grunt, Karma and Protractor and how I use Upstart to run my Play applications as services on Ubuntu.

 In this weekly update, I will show you how git helped me alleviate the disastrous consequences of a brain fart.
 I will also share my experiences with Octopress.
 You will learn what helps me feel better, day in and day out.
 Then, I’ll talk about some changes regarding the mailing list for this blog.
 And last, there’ll be reviews on my audio setup for a combined work / chill area and on the Sony A7 full frame camera.

 I mostly kept myself busy with AngularJS this week.
 Then, my geo-specific link shortener generated it’s first contribution to running this blog.
 I also read a little more this week: The Clean Coder: A Code of Conduct for Professional Programmers by Robert C. Martin (Uncle Bob).

 Last week I wrote about blog monetization through the Amazon Affiliate Program.
 I needed a way to serve country-specific URLs depending on the location of the page visitor, so I wrote a geo-aware link shortener using Play Framework.
 This week I would like to introduce that application.
 The source code is available on GitHub.
 You may find that tool useful for your own purposes, or you may just want to read this as a tutorial on how to call backend services with Play Framework and the asynchronous WS client.

-Here’s something new to try, a weekly update, covering pretty much what I keep myself busy with.
-That can be what I am reading, what I am learning and what I am currently working on, mostly software-related.
-In this installment I discuss monetization, the Hamburg AngularJS meetup and photography in the mountains while hiking.
+Here’s something new to try: a weekly update, covering pretty much of what I keep myself busy with.
+That may be about what I am reading, learning or currently working on, mostly software-related.
+In this installment I will discuss monetization, the Hamburg AngularJS meetup and photographing in the mountains while hiking.